Gregory-Salley-199/Master-Mind/README.md

 With the hint box there are three types of feedback.
 Blank being nothing mathces the sequence.
 A circle being filled in with black meaning that a space is filled in correctly (though it does not give the peg in which you have right).
 The final option is the circle being filled in red, meaning that the right color is on a peg, but not in the right position (It also does not give the position of which peg it is).

 ## Playing
-See the link including a video playing the game [Gameplay}(https://github.com/Gregory-Salley-199/Master-Mind After selecting a level the pegs will place and adjust accordingly, then start from the bottom and click on one peg to change its color.
+See the link including a video playing the game [Gameplay](https://github.com/Gregory-Salley-199/Master-Mind/blob/main/MM%20video.zip)
+After selecting a level the pegs will place and adjust accordingly, then start from the bottom and click on one peg to change its color.
 Continue to click and the colors will cycle through.
 Once all pegs on the line are selected with a color the "Check" button will no longer be diabled.

+## Requirement Analysis
+See the attached file at the following link [Requirement Analysis](

 ## License
 There are no License used with this source, the only thing needed is access to Visual Studio 2019.